Well-quasi-ordering and finite distinguishing number: Introduction

 A \emph{hereditary property}, or (throughout this paper) \emph{class} of graphs, is a collection of graphs that is closed under the induced subgraph ordering.
 That is, if $\C$ is a class, $G\in \C$ and $H$ is an induced subgraph of $G$, then $H$ must also lie in $\C$.
 Many natural collections of graphs form classes, for example perfect graphs and chordal graphs are both hereditary properties of graphs.

 A common -- and computationally convenient -- way to describe graph classes is via their set of \emph{minimal forbidden graphs}.
 While some classes (such as perfect graphs and chordal graphs) have infinitely many minimal forbidden graphs, for others (such as cographs) this set is finite, in which case we say that the class is \emph{finitely defined}.
+For brevity, since we will always be dealing with minimal forbidden graphs, we will henceforth drop the word `minimal' and instead simply refer to `forbidden graphs.'

-The collection of minimal forbidden graphs of a class is an antichain in the induced subgraph ordering (that is, no graph is an induced subgraph of another).
+The collection of forbidden graphs of a class is an antichain in the induced subgraph ordering (that is, no graph is an induced subgraph of another).
 Since there are non-finitely-defined classes, we see that the set of all finite graphs with the induced subgraph relation is not a well-quasi-order.
 However, we may still ask whether a class (having at least one forbidden graph) is \emph{well-quasi-ordered}, i.e.\ (since all classes are well-founded) if it contains no infinite antichains.
 Well-quasi-ordering in graph classes has received considerable attention, see, for example~\cite{daligault:well-quasi-orde:,damaschke:induced-subgrap:,ding:on-canonical-antichains:,korpelainen:two-forbidden:}.

 Classes that are well-quasi-ordered often possess a stronger property: well-quasi-ordering by the \emph{labelled} induced subgraph relation.
 Formally speaking, let $(W,<)$ be a quasi-order of labels, and consider graphs whose vertices are labelled by elements of $W$.
 We say that $H$ is a \emph{labelled induced subgraph} of $G$ if there is an isomorphism from $H$ to an induced subgraph of $G$ in which each $v\in V(H)$ is mapped to some $u\in V(G)$ such that the label of $v$ is less than or equal to the label of $u$ in the ordering on $W$.
 A class of (unlabelled) graphs $\C$ is \emph{labelled well-quasi-ordered} if whenever $(W,<)$ is a well-quasi-order, the collection of labelled graphs from $\C$ contains no infinite antichain in the labelled induced subgraph ordering.